abhi961/movieExplore/README.md

 State Management: Handled via Redux Toolkit.

-redux-persist using for store data locally in application when we close the application and open the data still there in apps.
+redux-persist using for store data locally in application when we close the application and open the apps the data still there in apps.

 Navigation: Implemented using React Navigation.